napari/napari/docs/plugins/index.md

 # Plugins

 napari loves plugins.
-Plugins allow people to add new readers and writers for accessing new kinds of data, customize napari's appearance, or add new widgets for interacting with data.
+Plugins allow people to customize and add to napari.

 This document describes: